 The Company prepares minutes of all general meetings that include substantial and relevant comments or queries from shareholders together with the responses from the Board and Management.
 These minutes are available to shareholders upon their request.
-The Company will consider publishing minutes of general meetings of shareholders on its corporate website as soon as practicable in FY2020.
+Based on the requirements of "Guidance on the Conduct of General Meetings Amid Evolving COVID-19 Situation" released by the SGX and MAS, the Company would be publishing minutes of its FY2020 AGM on the SGXNet and the Company's website within one month after the date of the AGM.